-Recent elections in Canada and around the world have highlighted the importance of vibrant and inclusive political institutions, and the challenges and loss of trust that arise when politicians show contempt for our democracy.
+Recent elections in Canada and around the world have highlighted the importance of vibrant and inclusive political institutions.
+They also remind us of the challenges and loss of trust that arise when citizens and politicians show contempt for democracy.

-If you are concerned about any of the most pressing issues facing our communities, or are interested in running for public office, then the Institute for Future Legislators at Ryerson is the program for you.
+Are you concerned about the most pressing issues facing our communities?
+Are you interested in running for public office?
+If so, the Institute for Future Legislators at Ryerson is the program for you.

 Held over three weekends in May and June, former politicians, journalists and advocates will provide hands-on training and mentorship to participants on topics including legislative life, effective political communication styles and handling Question Period.
-During the final weekend of the Institute, participants can put their training into practice with a lively simulation of a parliamentary session in the Senate of Canada, the upper house of the Parliament of Canada in Ottawa.
+During the third and final weekend of the Institute, participants can put their training into practice with a lively simulation of a parliamentary session in the Parliament of Canada in Ottawa.

-With federal elections in October, now is the perfect time to learn more about how our legislative system works in practice, how to navigate current challenges, and work towards a change.
+With the election of a minority government in Ottawa in October 2019, now is the perfect time to learn more about how our legislative system works in practice, how to navigate current challenges, and work towards change.

 · Legislatures & Legislative Life